-Unfortunately, IE 11 is not dead yet, and sometimes customers want that their sites work in it.
+Unfortunately, IE 11 is not dead yet, and sometimes customers want their sites to work in it.
 And sometimes you have to add hacks targeted specifically at IE 11.
-It is not very difficult (at least comparing to IE 6), and BrowserHacks is to rescue.
+It is not very difficult (at least compared to IE 6), and BrowserHacks is to rescue.

 For example, you can use this hack to target IE 11: